pyamg/pyamg-examples/readme.md

 [demo.py --solver 1](./preconditioning/demo.py)

-This example shows how to effectively use multilevel solvers to precondtion a Krylov method.
+This example shows how to effectively use multilevel solvers to precondition a Krylov method.
 The first example considers the Poisson problem from the pyamg gallery and uses a constant near-nullspace vector for SA-AMG.
-The second example is 2D linear elasticity also from the pyamg gallery and uses the typical three ridgid body modes (rotation and translation in x and y) to coach SA-AMG.
+The second example is 2D linear elasticity also from the pyamg gallery and uses the typical three rigid body modes (rotation and translation in x and y) to coach SA-AMG.
 Since both problems are symmetric and positive definite, CG acceleration is used.
 The residual histories show a clear improvement in using the SA-AMG preconditioners in both cases.